nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 3. Set game options.
 It is recommended to set Zoom Level to 75% in order to see more of the map.
 4. Unpause.
 5. Take the [Parsnip Seeds](https://stardewvalleywiki.com/Parsnip_Seeds).
 6. Fell a mix of nine [Maple Trees](https://stardewvalleywiki.com/Maple_Tree) and [Pine Trees](https://stardewvalleywiki.com/Pine_Tree).
-Do not chop down any [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as the [Acorns](https://stardewvalleywiki.com/Acorn) are needed for later and we can't get acorns until reaching Foraging level 1.
+Do not fell any [Oak Trees](https://stardewvalleywiki.com/Oak_Tree) as the [Acorns](https://stardewvalleywiki.com/Acorn) are needed for later and we can't get acorns until reaching Foraging level 1.
    - Do not gather any Tree seeds embedded in the ground as they are destroyed at Foraging level 0.
    - Pick Trees that are close to one another to minimize extra walking.
-   - At Foraging level 0, every tree takes ten chops to chop down.
+   - At Foraging level 0, every tree takes ten chops to fell.
    - Do not chop down the stumps as this wastes energy.
    - Determine what direction you want the tree to fall in, then chop from the opposite side.
 Usually, it's best to fell a tree such that it lands closer to the next tree you plan to fell.
 You can also stand perpendicular to the tree and slightly to the opposite side.
 This can save having to walk around the stump.
    - It's faster to manually click with perfect timing than to hold down the mouse button.
 This is a key skill you should develop early as it applies to [Mining](https://stardewvalleywiki.com/Mining), as well.